PaimaStudios/PRC/PRCS/prc-3.md

 Downside:
 - Requires a transaction on the layer where the app is deployed (although usually this is a place where tx fees are cheap) compared to when initiated on the base-layer which does not require an explicit app-layer transaction.
 - Requires extra logic in the Solidity smart contract to avoid double-mints (only 1 address can claim any minted data in the base layer and ensure the address can claim it only once) which increases tx fees.
+- ~175% the gas cost of the base-layer approach (130k ~ 175k gas)

 ### Rationale Base-layer

 Upside:
 - Lower gas cost because uniqueness is guaranteed by `tokenId` (no need for extra data structures to avoid double-mints)
+- Does not require any transaction on the app layer
+- 57% the gas cost of the app-layer approach (75k ~ 100k gas)

 Downside:
 - Extra `calldata` cost for `initialData`